If Jesus Rose from the Dead, then (#6) the Women Would Have Known It First

 • Magdalene and Aunt Mary.

-• Magdalene, Aunt Mary and Salome (the wife of Zebedee, mother of James and John)
+• Magdalene, Aunt Mary and Salome

 Hopefully, that will help clear up some of the confusion when one comes to reading about the women and their part in the resurrection story.
 It may also give you a greater appreciation for Aunt Mary and her prevalent role.

 After this, Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
 The Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out; Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means.
-Luke 8:1-3
+(Luke 8:1-3)

 Here we find two more names: Joanna and Susanna.
 They are listed here because Jesus had cured them of demons and disease.
 Joanna is listed as one of the women who is found testifying of the risen Jesus to the skeptical disciples.
 (Luke 24:10)

 If we follow John’s account: Mary Magdalene came early Sunday morning, while it was still dark, to the tomb.
-Was she doing what she had seen Jesus do countless times—being with the Father early in the mornings?
+Was she doing what she had seen Jesus do countless times—seek the Father early in the mornings?
 No doubt she was still heavily grieving the loss of her Lord.
 Shockingly, the stone had been rolled away.
 She went into the tomb and found the Lord’s body gone.
 This must have been emotionally devastating to her.
-She is crushed.
+She was crushed.
 Her Lord had been savagely scourged, then crucified and put to death and buried in a tomb.
 And now, on top of all of that, someone had taken His body and violated his grave.
 She must have been in shock as she ran to tell Peter, who then, with John, ran to the tomb and also found it empty.
 The men returned home.
 No angel appeared to them.

 But Magdalene, who had followed them, was left standing outside the tomb, weeping deeply.
 And as she wept, she stooped to look into the tomb again and saw two angels, one at the head where Jesus had lain and one at the feet.
 They asked her why she was weeping and she said that it was because they had taken away the Lord’s body and she didn’t know where it was.
 Poor Mary, so filled with grief, eyes so full of tears, a heart so deep in pain.
 Maybe this is why it appears as if she didn’t even recognized them as angels.
 Her world was turned upside down.
 Her heart, no doubt, was wrenched and her world in complete turmoil… until, someone behind her asked: “Who are you seeking?”